 The Ford Motor Company Robotics Building is a new national centerpiece in robotics research, learning, and collaboration.

-While previously scheduled to open in early 2020, work on the building is currently suspended.
+While previously scheduled to open in early 2020, work on the building was suspended.

 Opening in 2020, the Ford Robotics building will become the home of Michigan Robotics.
 The 140,000-square-foot, four-story complex will house classrooms, offices, a cafe, and a startup-style open collaboration area and tailored lab space for a variety of robotic technologies.
 A few highlights include: